darioizzo/audi/doc/sphinx/quickstart.rst

    python getting_started.py

 We reccomend the use of Jupyter or ipython do enjoy pyaudi the most.

+Notebooks
+^^^^^^^^^

+Follow the links below to visualize juypiter notebooks on the use of pyaudi.

+Basic
+"""""

+- `The very basics <http://localhost:8888/notebooks/audi/examples/example00.ipynb>`_: (by Francesco Biscani and Dario Izzo)

+Advanced
+""""""""

+- `Training an artificial neural network <http://localhost:8888/notebooks/audi/examples/example10.ipynb>`_: (by Carlos Sanchez)